fluid-music/fluid-music/fluid-music/docs/fluid.md

 <a name="ClipEventContext"></a>

 ## ClipEventContext : <code>Object</code>
-Score.parse passes ClipEventContext objects as the second argument to eventMapper functions.
+Score.parse passes ClipContext objects as the second argument to eventMapper functions.
 Its fields specify the context of the NoteObject currently being processed, including the track and clip that contain the note.